 As of now, there are no mustang adoption facilities anywhere near New England.
 The nearest facility is a 17 hour drive each way.
 You have to pay thousands of dollars to ship a $25 horse across the country and we’re going to change that.
 We’re going to make mustangs accessible to New Englanders and make sure people are equipped to meet their specific needs.
 We plan on offering wild horse training and facility rentals because most horse farms aren’t equipped with the six-foot-tall heavy duty pens that mustangs require, along with other specialty facilities like a connected round pen, chutes for working with the horses for veterinary care and more.

-In addition to providing a home and sanctuary for horses like Sasha, and training/support for adoptable horses, we will be creating an outdoor recreation facility so humans can have a chance to embrace their wild side.
+In addition to providing a home and sanctuary for horses like Soji, and training/support for adoptable horses, we will be creating an outdoor recreation facility so humans can have a chance to embrace their wild side.
 We plan to offer trails for hiking, mountain biking, dirt bikes, horseback riding as well as zip lines and tree courses.
 We will be building a skills park for bikes, dirt bikes and horses that will include a variety of trail obstacles to practice on.
-We’d also like to offer a pump track for bicycles, off-roading courses for overland vehicles and a shooting range for target practice.
+We’d also like to offer a pump track for bicycles and off-roading courses for overland vehicles.
 If it’s a fun activity to do in nature, we’re all about it!
-Our yoga dome is under construction and will be a 32’ completely transparent heated geodesic dome located in the heart of our forest for events and classes in yoga, mindfulness and more.
+Our yoga dome is a 32’ completely transparent heated geodesic dome located in the heart of our forest for events and classes in yoga, mindfulness and more.

 Meet the Team